 Apart from giving up using torrents the best way to stay clear of the warnings is to become anonymous by using a VPN to hide your activity.
 Once connected to a VPN provider your data connection will become encrypted and the ISP will no longer be able to tell that you are running torrents via your connection.
 On top of that your real IP will remain anonymous when connected to the tracker as all traces will end at the VPN server you are connected to.

 The wast amount of servers located all around the world and the build in speed test section of the application makes it a great companion for anyone interested in remaining undercover when torrenting.

-Using the application is very straightforward – simply login with your user credentials created when signing up for Hide My Ass VPN and then select a server located close to your real location as this will give you the best speeds.
+Using the application is very straightforward – simply login with your user credentials created when signing up for Unlocator and then select a server located close to your real location as this will give you the best speeds.
 Alternatively use the build in speed test tool to test what server provides the fastest experience based on your location.